NEU-DSG/word-vector-interface/docker/README.md

 You can probably still run the application by loading a smaller number word vector models.
 To do so, you can [edit the catalog](../components.md#word-embedding-models) so that fewer models need to be loaded.

-You can also edit [app.R](../app.R) to use the [“mini” catalog](../data/catalog_mini.json), which specifies only two models.
+You can also edit [app.R](../app.R) to use the ["mini" catalog](../data/catalog_mini.json), which specifies only two models.
 Find the line that looks like this:

 ```R
 catalog_filename <- "data/catalog.json"